 referred to as WGS84.
 This has superceded the Ordnance Survey datum OSGB36.

 The two coordinate systems refer to the same spot on Earth, but the co-ordinate

 If you have OS coordinates, the OSGB36 to WGS84 conversion can be done

 online at http://www.nearby.org.uk/coord.cgi.

-an accuracy of about 5 meters.
-I have checked my carefully surveyed
+accuracy of about 5 meters.
+I have checked my carefully surveyed observatory's

-observatory's OSGB36 coordinates and the mathematical conversion to
+OSGB36 coordinates and the mathematical conversion to WGS84 matched the

 Height above mean sea level